List of Kamen Rider Black characters: Shinichi Donami

-An antagonist exclusive to Kamen Rider Black Sun, Shinichi Donami (堂波 真一, Dōnami Shin'ichi) is the Gorgom Party's human liaison and prime minister of Japan.
-Shinichi inherited his role from his grandfather, the previous prime minister who oversaw the Kaijin experiments during the Second World War.
-Having played an indirect role in his grandfather forcing the Three High Priests into serving under him when they kidnapped him as a teen during the 70s, Shinichi uses his connections in the present to abduct his country's undesirables for both Kaijin experimentation and exploitation.
+An antagonist exclusive to Kamen Rider Black Sun, Shinichi Donami (堂波 真一, Dōnami Shin'ichi) is the Gorgom Party's human liaison and Prime Minister of Japan in 2022.
+Shinichi inherited his role from his grandfather, the previous Prime Minister who oversaw the Kaijin experiments during the Second World War.
+Having played an indirect role in his grandfather forcing the Three High Priests into serving under him when they kidnapped him as a teen during the 1970s, Shinichi uses his connections in the present to abduct his country's undesirables for both Kaijin experimentation and exploitation.
 Eventually, forced to step down after his party and grandfather's ties to the Kaijin experiments were made public, Shinichi is murdered in an alleyway by Koumori and Nick.

 Shinichi Donami is portrayed by Lou Ohshiba (ルー 大柴, Rū Ōshiba), while his younger self is portrayed by Oshiro Maeda (前田 旺志郎, Maeda Ōshirō).

+Michinosuke Donami

+Michinosuke Donami (堂波 道之助, Dōnami Michinosuke) is Prime Minister of Japan in 1972.
+During World War II, Michinosuke led a team of scientists in conducting human experimentation with the goal of creating living weapons of war.
+These experiments led to the birth of the first Creation King, making Michinosuke ultimately responsible for the existence of Kaijin.
+He effectively controls the Gorgom Party, forcing them to bend to his will.

+Michinosuke Donami is portrayed by Lou Oshiba, who also portrays the present day Shinichi Donami.